git-lost-data-science/Git-Lost/README.md

 ```

 ### The Category and Journal upload handlers (and the `UploadHandler` superclass)
-These can be stubs for now unless there is a more meaningful use for them.
-They are merely a good way to 'type' the object passed into the `pushDataToDb` method and to determine whether the processing applied is for the CSV data or the JSON data.
+For now, these can be stubs for now unless there is a more meaningful use for them.
+They can temporarily be a good way to 'type' the object passed into the `pushDataToDb` method and to determine whether the processing applied is for the CSV data or the JSON data.
 Think about it like this: is the object that you have created a `JournalUploadHandler` or a `CategoryUploadHandler`?

 P.S: The `path` parameter here is the string name for the CSV/JSON files that the data comes from.
 It is not the same as the path that is used in the `Handler` class.
 Ilaria and I will work on the related JSON data processing here (with Pandas), while the CSV side of things should be done by Martina and Rumana.
 I will suggest a certain implementation of the function with some steps that resemble pseudocode: